 The first thing to do is to look at all the ways your customers are currently communicating with you.
 Look at how well this works for your business.
 Assess how quickly you respond, whether customer expectations are being met, and whether you can meet the volume of requests coming into the business.

 Why is this important?
 Let’s say you’re currently struggling to reply to all your emails quickly and efficiently.
-Putting in a real time chat system is not going to necessarily help you much as you are likely to get worse at replying to emails.
-Your team might find live chat fun initially as it’s different, but eventually they might get bad at replying on both channels and find it a chore.
+Putting in a real-time chat system is not going to necessarily help you much as you are likely to get worse at replying to emails.
+Your team might find live chat fun initially as it’s different, but eventually, they might get bad at replying on both channels and find it a chore.

 Equally, the volume of emails might not be the problem in the first place.
-With a more collaborative email and e-mail sharing inbox system, you might then be able to bundle personalised replies together and actually respond quicker, thus improving your email response times making customers much happier by return.
+With a more collaborative email and e-mail sharing inbox system, you might then be able to bundle personalised replies together and respond quicker, thus improving your email response times and making customers much happier in return.
 This is why it’s important to look at what you currently have in place and how you use it.
 Solutions can often be found in the smaller details.

-Asynchronous Real Time Communication Offers the Best of Both Worlds
+Asynchronous Real-Time Communication Offers the Best of Both Worlds

 We have found in our experience, that the best form of RTC is asynchronous.

 This works well for large organisations too, as unless you are operating 24/7, you can be offline yet still capture all relevant information overnight, then respond faster first thing in the morning.
-You can also learn common questions customers ask and respond via an auto bot or article suggestion improving your customer service response.
+You can also learn common questions customers ask and respond to via an auto bot or article suggestion improving your customer service response.

-Closing Thoughts on Real Time Communication
+Closing Thoughts on Real-Time Communication

-We have a great deal of experience in RTC technology and platforms and have implemented numerous solutions for clients all with their own unique requirements.
+We have a great deal of experience in RTC technology and platforms and have implemented numerous solutions for clients all with their unique requirements.
 If you would like to know more about what tools would work well for your organisation, then please don’t hesitate to contact us.